Spotlighting: Technique

-The spotting and shooting often take place from a moving vehicle.
-Experienced drivers on familiar territory (such as farmers on their own property) may turn off the vehicle headlights to minimize the distractions.
+The spotting and shooting often take place from the moving vehicle.
+Experienced drivers on familiar territory (such as farmers in their own paddocks) may turn off the vehicle headlights to minimize the distractions.

-The most common vehicles used are light quiet,four-wheel drive trucks and utilities.
-A team may consist of three persons: the driver, the shooter, and the spotter, that can communicate through two way voice activated radios, so shouting is avoided.
-The shooter and spotter stand side by side behind the cab, holding onto a bar or bracket at the back of the top of the cabs roof, which allows them a good 360 degree view.
-The spotter sweeps the surrounding countryside with a powerful hand-held spotlight with a tightly focused beam.
+The most common vehicles used are light four-wheel drive trucks and utilities.
+A team may consist of three persons: the driver, the shooter, and the spotter.
+The shooter and spotter stand side by side behind the cab, holding onto a bar at the front of the tray or on top of the cab, which allows them a good 360 degree view.
+The spotter sweeps the surrounding countryside with a powerful hand-held lamp with a tightly focused beam.

-Spotlighting can be conducted by two persons where the driver operates the spotlight or alone where the driver spotlights using a remote mounted spotlight or automotive lighting and shoots from the driver's seat of the vehicle while it is in motion.
-So that’s driving, spotting with spotlight, aiming and shooting with a rifle.
+Spotlighting can be conducted by two persons where the driver operates the spotlight or alone where the driver spotlights using a remote mounted spotlight or automotive lighting and shoots from the driver's seat of the vehicle.

-Lightweight lamps, torches and hand-held spotlights that can be secured to the rifle or shotgun, would enable hunters to spotlight with ease and safety, and by foot, but not a fun as riding along at high speed at night shooting wild animals, all while allowing for more control and safer use of a firearm, with proper practical techniques.

-With a slow walking pace, the hunter will move forward in an open field with a near by tree line, while scanning for eye-shine.
-If spotted out of range, the light is typically turned off and the careful and quiet approach toward the game is made in the dark.

-Once a target is found, the hunter will typically hold the mesmerized animal in the glare of the spot light and shoot for the area between its glowing eyes.
+Lightweight lamps, torches and hand-held spotlights enable hunters to spotlight by foot.
+With a slow walking pace, the hunter will move forward while scanning for eyeshine.
+If spotted out of range, the light is typically turned off and the approach is made in the dark.
+Once a target is found, the hunter will typically hold the mesmerised animal in the glare of the lamp and shoot for the area between its glowing eyes.